-Dalance as of Dalance as of
+Balan ce as of

-December 31, Cash March 31,
+Decer nber 31, Cash Bala nce as of

-2008 Charges Payments 2009
+2 800 Charges Payments Adj ustments June 30, 2009

-Employee Severance and Benefits \$ - \$3,289 \$(2,286) \$ 1,003
+Employee severance and benefits \$ \$3,289 \$(2,991) \$ (193) \$ 105

+Facilities consolidation 491 (30) 461

-Total \$3,289 \$(2,286) \$ 1,003
+Total \$ \$3,780 \$(3,021) \$ (193) \$ 566

-The remaining balance is recorded as a current liability within the accrued liabilities balance at March 31, 2009 as the Company expects to pay this balance within the next six months.
+The remaining balance of employee severance and benefits is recorded as a current liability within the accrued liabilities balance at June 30, 2009 as payments are expected to be complete within the next three months.
 The Company does not expect to incur any additional restructuring charges for employee severance and other termination benefits related to the January of 2009 workforce reduction.
+The facilities consolidation charge is recorded as both a current accrued liability and a long-term liability at June 30, 2009 since the remaining lease term of the vacated building is approximately five years.

-As a result of the workforce reduction, the Company has significantly reduced operations in four of its leased buildings.
-The Company has plans to consolidate these operations in phases during the remainder of 2009.
-The Company's leases on the four buildings expire at times varying from 2011 to 2014, and total minimum lease payments due from April 1, 2009 until expiration of the leases are \$6.8 million.
-In addition, the net book value of fixed assets in these four buildings potentially subject to write-down is approximately \$11.7 million as of March 31, 2009.
+Also, as a result of the workforce reduction, the Company significantly reduced operations in four leased buildings in the first quarter of 2009.
+In the second quarter of 2009, the Company resumed operations in one of these buildings and vacated another resulting in a restructuring charge, as discussed above.
+The Company's leases on the remaining two buildings expire in 2011 and 2013, and total minimum lease payments due from July 1, 2009 until expiration of the leases are \$4.6 million.
 The Company is currently evaluating its options as to the future use of these leased spaces.

-As of March 31, 2009, the Company performed an analysis of the long-lived assets related to the four leased buildings in accordance with Statement of Financial Accounting Standards No. 144 "Accounting for Impairment or Disposal of Long-Lived Assets" ("SFAS 144").
+As of June 30, 2009, in accordance with Statement of Financial Accounting Standards No. 144 "Accounting for Impairment or Disposal of Long-Lived Assets" ("SFAS 144"), the Company performed an analysis of the long-lived assets related to the two remaining leased buildings, with an approximate net book value of \$9.8 million.
 Based on estimated undiscounted future cash inflows, the Company has determined that there is no current impairment relating to these assets, and will continue to assess for impairment at each future reporting period.